Logo

 Our tests are broken into unit tests, end to end tests, and integration tests.
 There is more information on testing in the wiki.

 1. Integration Tests - These test the server + database integration and generally our APIs.
 All reachable API endpoints should generally have an integration test associated with them.
-To run them, type yarn test:integration.
+To run them, type npm run test:integration.

 2. Server Unit Tests - Server libraries are unit tested with mocha and chai, similar to the integration tests.
-To run them, type yarn test:server-unit.
+To run them, type npm run test:server-unit.

 3. Client Unit Tests - Client components are unit tested with karma which you should have installed if you installed all dependencies.
 Karma launches a chrome browser to execute the tests.
-To run them, type yarn test:client-unit.
+To run them, type npm run test:client-unit.

 4. End to End Tests - The entire stack is tested with end to end tests using playwright.
 To enable the end-to-end tests, see Running end-to-end tests.
 You can run the end-to-end tests with